Museum Management

 +49 (0) 69 212 36573

-He studied modern and medieval history, ethnology and ancient history in Mainz.
-After his studies, he worked at museums, memorial sites and archives, most recently at the Hessian Main State Archive in Wiesbaden and the City Archive in Mainz.
+Uwe Bergmann-Deppisch works in the archives of the Jewish Museum Frankfurt.
+He studied Modern and Medieval History, Ethnology, and Ancient History in Mainz.
+After completing his studies, he worked at museums, memorial sites, and archives, most recently at the Hessian Main State Archive in Wiesbaden and the City Archive of Mainz.

 Curator Contemporary HistoryHeike Drummer